katarimanojk/NG/docs/osp18_k8s_thoughts.md

  - we may need to manage multiple containers across multiple hosts (orchestrate yeahh....), kubernetes is here
  - wraps multiple containers into a pod
- - buitlin heathchecks and switch a pod to another host to maintain highavailability
+ - buitlin heathchecks and switch a pod to another host to maintain highavailability osp18_k8s_thoughts.md

+  k8s is container orchestartor system for automating
+    - deployment
+    - scaling
+    - management

+  k8s Resource
+    - A Kubernetes resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind;
+    -  A resource is part of a declarative API, used by Kubernetes client libraries and CLIs, or kubectl.
+    -  It can lead to "custom resource", an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.

+  k8s object:
+    - A Kubernetes object is a persistent entities in the Kubernetes system.

     Analogy: restuarant
         - meal - application
         - ordering system : k8sapi
+            - waiter : kubeclt/oc
         - head chef : k8s controlplane
         - junior chefs: k8s workers
         - kitchen equipment:  k8sengine and core services